waii-ai/waii-widget-examples/README.md

 #### Configuration

-Each example needs to be modified before running it.
+`config.js` in the root folder needs to be modified before running examples.
 At the very least you need to replace the following values with your own:

 - `apiKey`: Your Waii API key
 - `databaseKey`: Your database connection string